vijayraavi/architecture-center/docs/guide/design-principles/index.md

 **Protect failing remote services**.
 If a failure is non-transient, then automatic retries can lead to cascading failures, as requests back up.
 Use the [Circuit Breaker Pattern][circuit-breaker] to fail fast when an operation is likely to fail.

 **Isolate critical resources**.
-Failures in one subsystem can sometimes cascade, if resources such as threads or sockets are not freed in a timely manner, leading to resource exhaustion.
+Failures in one subsystem can sometimes cascade, if resources such as threads or sockets become exhausted.
 Use the [Bulkhead Pattern][bulkhead] to partition a system into isolated groups, so that a failure in one partition doesn't bring down the entire system.

 **Perform load leveling**.
 Applications may experience sudden spikes in traffic that can overwhelm services on the backend.
 To avoid this, use the [Queue-Based Load Leveling Pattern][load-level] to queue work items to run asynchronously.
 The queue acts as a buffer that smooths out peaks in the load.

 **Fail over**.
 If an instance can't be reached, fail over to another instance.
-For things that are stateless, like a web server, put several instances behind a load balancer or traffic manager.
+For things that are stateless, like a web server, put several instances behind a load balancer.
 For things that store state, like a database, use replicas and fail over.
-Depending on the data store and how it replicates, this may require the application to deal with eventual consistency.

 **Compensate failed transactions**.
-In general, avoid distributed transactions, as they require coordination across services and resources.
+Avoid distributed transactions, as they require coordination across services and resources.
 Instead, compose an operation from smaller individual transactions.
-If the operation fails midway through, use [Compensating Transactions][compensating-transactions] to undo any step that already completed.
+If an operation fails, use [Compensating Transactions][compensating-transactions] to undo any steps that already completed.

 **Checkpoint long-running transactions**.
 Checkpoints can provide resiliency if a long-running operation fails.
-When the operation restarts (for example, it is picked up by another VM), it can be resumed from the last checkpoint.
+When the operation restarts, it can be resumed from the last checkpoint.

 **Degrade gracefully**.
 Sometimes you can't work around a problem, but you can provide reduced functionality that is still useful.
-Consider an application that shows a catalog of books.
-If the application can't retrieve the thumbnail image for the cover, it might show a placeholder image.
 Entire subsystems might be noncritical for the application.
-For example, in an e-commerce site, showing product recommendations is probably less critical than processing orders.
+For example, in an e-commerce site, product recommendations are probably less critical than order processing.

 **Throttle clients**.
 Sometimes a small number of users create excessive load, which can reduce your application's availability for other users.
-In this situation, throttle the client for a certain period of time.
-See [Throttling Pattern][throttle].
+In this situation, [throttle][throttle] the client for a certain period of time.

 **Block bad actors**.
-Just because you throttle a client, it doesn't mean client was acting maliciously.
-It just means the client exceeded their service quota.
-But if a client consistently exceeds their quota or otherwise behaves badly, you might block them.
+If a client consistently exceeds their quota or otherwise behaves badly, you might block them.
 Define an out-of-band process for user to request getting unblocked.

 **Use leader election**.
-When you need to coordinate a task, use [Leader Election][leader-election] to select a coordinator.
-That way, the coordinator is not a single point of failure.
-If the coordinator fails, a new one is selected.
+When you need to coordinate a task, use [Leader Election][leader-election] to select a coordinator, so the coordinator is not a single point of failure.
 Rather than implement a leader election algorithm from scratch, consider an off-the-shelf solution such as Zookeeper.

 **Test with fault injection**.
 All too often, the success path is well tested but not the failure path.
 A system could run in production for a long time before a failure path is exercised.
 Use fault injection to test the resiliency of the system to failures, either by triggering actual failures or by simulating them.

 **Embrace chaos engineering**.
-Chaos engineering extends the notion of fault injection, by randomly injecting failures or abnormal conditions into production instances.
+Chaos engineering extends the idea of fault injection, by randomly injecting failures or abnormal conditions into production instances.

 For a structured approach to making your applications self healing, see [Design resilient applications for Azure][resiliency-overview].